Inuyasha: Plot

-After Inuyasha gains his father's sword Tessaiga, placing him at odds with his older half-brother Sesshomaru, a powerful demon who seeks Tessaiga for himself, he aids Kagome in collecting the shards and dealing with the threats they come across as they are joined by Shippō, a young fox demon.
-Kikyo is later revived and revealed to have been Inuyasha's lover, but her version of how their falling out occurred brings the events into question.
-It is when the group is joined by the perverted monk Miroku, whose hand is cursed with a Wind Tunnel that was passed on to him from his grandfather, that they learn that his family's curse and the events which resulted in Inuyasha's imprisonment and Kikyo's death were all caused by the spider half-demon Naraku, who was born from the soul of the bandit Onigumo, who, longing for Kikyo, made a pact with demons to acquire the Shikon Jewel for his own ends.
-Naraku comes into possession of most of the shards while absorbing demons to increase his power and remove any weaknesses.
-Inuyasha's group is soon joined after by the demon slayer Sango and her two-tailed demon cat Kirara.
-Sango's entire clan was killed when they were tricked by Naraku and her younger brother Kohaku fell under his control.
-Over time, Inuyasha enhances Tessaiga into stronger forms while he contends with Naraku's schemes and minions.
-Inuyasha's team is loosely allied with Sesshomaru, who also becomes an enemy of Naraku after he attempts to manipulate him into doing his bidding, the resurrected Kikyo who plans to destroy Naraku by purifying the Shikon Jewel once it is completed and him with it, and Kōga, the leader of the eastern wolf demon tribe who seeks to avenge many of his comrades' deaths at the hands of Naraku.
-As Inuyasha and his companions journey together, he and Kagome begin to fall in love with one another, which is complicated due to Inuyasha's lingering feelings for Kikyo.
+Inuyasha obtains his father's sword Tessaiga, which places him at odds with his older half-brother Sesshomaru, the wielder of Tenseiga.
+Inuyasha aids Kagome in collecting the shards and dealing with the threats they come across.
+On their journey, the presence of Naraku, a spider half-demon who was responsible for manipulating Inuyasha and Kikyo, comes to light.
+While pursuing Naraku, Inuyasha and Kagome recruit the young fox demon Shippō, the perverted monk Miroku (whose hand was cursed by Naraku), and the demon slayer Sango and her two-tailed demon cat Kirara.
+Sango's clan was killed when they were tricked by Naraku, and her younger brother Kohaku fell under his control.
+Over time, Inuyasha enhances Tessaiga into stronger forms while defeating his enemies.
+His team is loosely allied with Sesshomaru, whom Naraku attempted to manipulate; the resurrected Kikyo, who plans to purify the Shikon Jewel if all shards are collected; and Kōga, the leader of a wolf demon tribe who seeks to avenge his comrades whom Naraku killed.
+As Inuyasha and his friends journey together, he and Kagome begin to fall in love with one another, which is complicated by Inuyasha's lingering feelings for Kikyo.